VS Capcom: Infinite

 X-Men are a mainstay in the VS Series, and MVC just wouldn't be

 them.
-That said, I certainly hope and expect to see a solid representation of X-Men
+(Hopefully DLC at the least.)
+Either way, I hope and expect to see a solid representation of X-Men

 in MVC Infinite.
 I also expect plenty of Guardians of the Galaxy, Avengers,